510-Dock Membership Pricing:

 - Must be 18 years or older.
 If under 18 a parent or legal guardian must be with you at all times on the water.
 Minimum age - 13 years old.

 - Renters must wear the leash provided and have the provided PFD and safety whistle on the board.
-SUP riders 13 years and older are required to have PFD on the board, 12 and under are required to wear their PFD at all times.
+SUP riders 13 years and older are required to have PFD on the board.

-- All renters must carry a cell phone with them.
+- All renters must carry a cell phone in a water proof bag/case with them.

 - All paddlers must follow Marina Bay Yacht Harbor and Coast Guard boating and water safety rules.